Quantum spatial best-arm identification via quantum walks: Introduction

 In many cases, MAB problems consider the scenario where the agent seeks to minimize regret, defined as the difference between the expected total reward under optimal selections and the actual total reward.
 On the other hand, there is another scenario: one aims at identifying the best arm as quickly as possible—referred to as \textit{Best-Arm Identification} (BAI) problems \cite{bubeck2009pure,audibert2010best}.
 In regret minimization, it is necessary to allocate resources to the empirically best arm in order to obtain rewards stably, while still exploring other arms, where the dilemma called the \textit{exploration–exploitation trade-off} \cite{march1991exploration} is inherent.
 By contrast, in BAI problems, the agent focuses solely on judging the best arm with as little time or budget as possible; that is, only exploration is involved.

 Variants of MAB problems arise when structural constraints are introduced into the environment.
-One important example is the \textit{graph bandit setting}, where arms are represented by the nodes of a graph, and choices are restricted by the graph’s connectivity~\cite{johansson2022graph,zhang2023multi}.
+One important example is the \textit{graph bandit setting}, where arms are represented by the nodes of a graph, and choices are restricted by the graph's connectivity~\cite{johansson2022graph,zhang2023multi}.
 That is, it is assumed that the agent makes choices while traveling on the graph, and the next choice is limited to the neighborhood of the currently selected arm.
 In the conventional MAB problems, it is treated as a matter of course that the agent is free to access any arm in the environment.
 In real problems, however, the effective constraint of the current selection on the next should be considered, as well as the expectation of a reward of the selection.
 For example, MAB problems are applied to wireless communication such as channel selection and beam alignment~\cite{li2020multi,takeuchi2020dynamic,zhang2020beam}.
 In these applications, the graph structure can represent either abstract relations, such as interference among channels, or concrete spatial relations, such as the adjacency of cells or beam directions.
 Accordingly, the assumption that the agent moves on the graph captures realistic limitations: a device scanning channels must proceed sequentially across adjacent frequencies, or a mobile terminal can only hand over to neighboring cells.
 Another example is presented in terms of asset management~\cite{johansson2022graph}; here, each node of the graph represents a portfolio consisting of long, short, or neutral positions in a set of assets, and the edges correspond to single adjustments of these positions.
-Thus, the agent’s movement on the graph reflects realistic portfolio management, where changes are incremental rather than arbitrary, and the rewards correspond to the stochastic returns of the portfolio.
+Thus, the agent's movement on the graph reflects realistic portfolio management, where changes are incremental rather than arbitrary, and the rewards correspond to the stochastic returns of the portfolio.
 Graph bandit settings are often related to contextual bandit formulations~\cite{auer2002using}, where the context is provided by adjacency relations among arms, and are widely applicable to decision-making tasks influenced by external information.
+Under such locality constraints, BAI is viewed as comparing arms by rewards while exploring a structured action space under restricted accessibility.